jqwhite/future_fields/README.md

 ## License information

-The code here is provided under the
+The code here is provided under the MIT License.
+Details are in the `LICENSE` file.
+Terms-of-use for the data sources in this project are specified by the owners of the original data sources.
+Refer to  the citations for each data source.

 ## References